 In United States ex rel.
 Schutte v.
-SuperValu Inc., 143 S. Ct.
-1391 (2023), SuperValu and Safeway pharmacies were alleged to have defrauded the federal Medicaid and Medicare programs by reporting and billing the government for the stores' higher official retail prices for prescription drugs and not their regularly available discounted prices.
+SuperValu Inc., 598 U.S. 739 (2023), a civil fraud suit alleged that SuperValu and Safeway pharmacies defrauded the federal Medicaid and Medicare programs by billing the government for the stores' higher official retail prices for prescription drugs and not their regularly available discounted prices.
 The stores were required to report their "usual and customary" charges to the government.
-Evidence was presented that the pharmacies knew the lower discounted prices were their "usual and customary" prices, but the defendants argued that it was reasonable to interpret the phrase to mean the higher retail prices.
+Evidence was presented that the pharmacies knew the lower discounted rates were their "usual and customary" prices, but the defendants argued that it was reasonable to interpret the phrase to mean the higher retail prices.
 The Seventh Circuit granted summary judgment to the defendants, ruling that their interpretation would have to be objectively unreasonable before they could be held liable for "knowingly submitting a false claim, no matter what the defendant thought."
 The Supreme Court unanimously rejected the Seventh Circuit's view, holding that, as long as the defendants themselves subjectively knew the prices they reported were false, they acted "knowingly" even if reasonable people could disagree about the meaning of "usual and customary."

 See also Borden v.
-United States, 141 S. Ct.
-1817 (2021) (eight of the nine Justices - the four joining the plurality opinion and the four in dissent - cite Voisine and rely not only on the MPC's definition of recklessness, but also on the other MPC mens rea terms); Counterman v.
-Colorado, 143 S. Ct.
-2106 (2023) (citing Voisine and defining mental states in MPC mens rea terms).
+United States, 593 U.S. 420 (2021) (eight of the nine Justices - the four joining the plurality opinion and the four in dissent - cite Voisine and rely not only on the MPC's definition of recklessness, but also on the other MPC mens rea terms); Counterman v.
+Colorado, 600 U.S. 66 (2023) (citing Voisine and defining mental states in MPC mens rea terms).

 For a study of the 25 state criminal codes that have mens rea provisions influenced by the MPC, which reports that "only a handful have default culpability rules that faithfully implement section 2.02(3)," thus "undermining the Code's norm of requiring recklessness for each offense element," see Scott England, Default Culpability Requirements: The Model Penal Code and Beyond, 99 OR.
 L. REV. 43 (2020).
-See also Scott England, Stated Culpability Requirements, 74 RUTGERS U. L. REV. 1213 (2022) (attributing efforts to "circumvent" MPC § 2.02(4) in the 25 states that have mens rea provisions influenced by the Code in part on the fact that § 2.02(4) is "deeply flawed" and "unclear about when and how it applies").
+See also Scott England, Stated Culpability Requirements, 74 RUTGERS U. L. REV. 1213 (2022) (attributing efforts to "circumvent" MPC § 2.02(4) in those 25 states in part to the fact that § 2.02(4) is "deeply flawed" and "unclear about when and how it applies").

 In Rehaif v.
-United States, 139 S. Ct.
-2191 (2019), the Supreme Court analyzed the mens rea required by the intersection of two federal weapons statutes: 18 U.S.C. § 922(g), which prohibits nine categories of people, including felons and "alien[s] ... illegally or unlawfully in the United States," from possessing "any firearm or ammunition"; and 18 U.S.C. § 924(a)(2), which imposes a maximum ten-year sentence on anyone who "knowingly violates" certain subsections of § 922, including § 922(g).
+United States, 588 U.S. 225 (2019), the Supreme Court analyzed the mens rea required by the intersection of two federal weapons statutes: 18 U.S.C. § 922(g), which prohibits nine categories of people, including felons and "alien[s] ... illegally or unlawfully in the United States," from possessing "any firearm or ammunition"; and 18 U.S.C. § 924(a)(2), which imposes a maximum ten-year sentence on anyone who "knowingly violates" certain subsections of § 922, including § 922(g).
 Concluding that "the word 'knowingly' applies both to the defendant's conduct and to the defendant's status," the Court rejected the lower courts' interpretation of the statutes and held that the prosecution must prove not only that "the defendant knew he possessed a firearm" but also that "he knew he belonged to the relevant category of persons barred from possessing a firearm" - in Rehaif's case that he was an undocumented immigrant.